Sports Coach Logo Sports Coach Training Principles Fitness Components

 • The inability to put weight on the impacted joint

-You may experience a lot of swelling from a sprain almost immediately after the injury occurs.
-However, typically bruising is not going to show up right away.
+You may experience swelling from a sprain almost immediately after the injury occurs.
+However, typically, bruising is not going to show up right away.
 The area may not bruise at all.
-Bruising may even arise far away from where the injury occurred as the blood from the tissue that was damaged may stray away to different muscles before coming to the surface of the skin.
+Bruising may even arise far away from where the injury occurred, as the blood from the damaged tissue may stray away to different muscles before coming to the surface of the skin.

-Luckily, a lot of sprains are relatively common and minor injuries that can be treated with proper rest and elevation.
+Luckily, many sprains are relatively common and minor injuries that can be treated with proper rest and elevation.

 That being said, you still want to visit your doctor if you think that you experienced a sprain to get medical guidance, especially if: